 As an employee, you are automatically a member of the pension, long-term care, accident and unemployment insurance funds.
-There are not several providers of these types of insurance.
-Health insurance represents a special case.
+There is only one provider of each of these types of insurance.
+Health insurance is a special case.
 A large number of insurance companies exist and as a statutory insurance payer, you can choose the health insurance fund which you feel offers the best services.
 The general rate of contributions is the same whichever health fund you choose.
-However, some funds demand an additional contribution, which is paid by the workers employers equally.
-The average additional contribution was 1 percent in 2018.
+However, some funds require an additional contribution, which is paid by the workers and employers equally.
+The average additional contribution was 1% in 2018.
 When you have chosen your health insurance fund, notify your employer.
 The employer will then register you with that fund.

-Health insurance represents a special case in another way too: if your annual income exceeds a certain amount, you are not bound to be a member of a statutory insurance fund.
+Health insurance is a special case in another way too: if your annual income exceeds a certain amount, you do not have to be a member of a statutory insurance fund.
 You are obliged to be insured, but you can join a private health insurance fund.
 In 2019, this is the case if your gross annual income exceeds 60,750 euros.
-As it is not very simple to change back from a private health fund to a statutory fund, you should think.
+As it may be complicated to change back from a private health fund to a statutory fund, you should consider this step carefully.